1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 ## Getting started

-### Step 1: Generate credentials for automated user provisioning with 1Password
+### Generate credentials for automated user provisioning with 1Password

 1. [Sign in](https://start.1password.com) to your account on 1Password.com.
 2. Click [Integrations](https://start.1password.com/integrations/directory) in the sidebar.